ManuelSR26/manuelsr26.github.io/index.md

 #  *<span style="color:white">Manuel  </span>*
-## *I'm and Engineer, Technology Enthusiast, and Aspirant Data Scientist.
+## *Engineer.
+Technology Enthusiast.
+Data Scientist on the works.
 You can read more about me here.*
 ## *Thanks for visiting my website*